YuelinXin/C_Project_2/README.md

 > `ln -s <origin_path> <destination_path>`
 >
 > You need to make sure that you have ran this on all the included packages and all the corresponding library.

+### Makefile ⚒
+The Makefile included in this repo is built for macOS, a Windows version Makefile can be different.

 ### Maintenance 🔨
 This repo is now under passive maintenance.